vx

 vx is the macOS app in Swift.
 It listens for the hotkey, captures mic input, hands audio off to the binary, and pastes whatever comes back into the focused field.

-The Swift app launches vx-rs as a subprocess.
-Audio goes in, transcribed text comes out.
+The Swift app launches vx-rs as a subprocess and streams* audio to it, transcribed text comes out.

 vx has optional AI post-processing that’ll fix up grammatical errors or fix up your speech to match an application context, but more on that later.